MOUs for School Year 2023-24

-Be sure to allow at least a week for us to review a proposed MOU & identify any needed revisions - before sending you the PDF for signatures.
+Allow at least a week for us to review a proposed MOU & identify any revisions before we send you the PDF for signatures.

 - Our Step by Step Guide provides instructions, examples and screenshots that walk you through the process.

 - Avoid the Top Five Reasons MOUs Are Delayed:

 - Insurance certificate is missing required coverage - including $2 million in aggregate coverage for abuse and molestation.